-Assuming you don't want to live there yourself, it's time to brush up on the intricacies of selling an 'estate condition' apartment.
-You'll have certain decisions to make about legal requirements, pricing, presentation, and marketing that other sellers may not need to consider.
+In that case, it's time to brush up on the intricacies of selling what's called an "estate-condition" apartment.
+You will have decisions to make about legal issues, pricing, staging, and marketing that other sellers don't necessarily need to consider.
 Here's what you need to know.

 What is an estate-condition apartment?